anupriyachhabra/p3-behavioral-cloning/README.md

 different and I should try to improve my model.
 * I studied the images again and decided to add the left and right images with an adjustment to steering angle to compensate for the side cameras.
 A visualization of camera angles is given in section [Training](#training).
+*  After adding the left and right images my model started failing at model.fit method due to three times the number of images.
+At that point I went ahead and wrote a custom batch_generator so that I can use model.fit_generator to compile the model in batches.
+At this point the the model started compiling.
-* After adding the left and right images my model started making turns neatly but at the last right turn it was detecting right turn as straight in few areas.
+* The compiled model started making turns neatly but at the last right turn it was detecting right turn as straight in few areas.
 So I removed further scenery from right and left of image to make the model more sure of what it is supposed to be doing.
 A detailed explanation of this approach is given in section [PreProcessing and Image Cropping](#preprocessing-and-image-cropping)
 * At this point my model started making all correct predictions but the angles were not big enough for turns.
 So it was